Morgan Stanley to sell Australian real estate unit to China's CIC

-SYDNEY Morgan Stanley (MS.N) said on Monday it has agreed a deal to sell its Australian real estate unit Investa Property Group to China Investment Corp [CIC.UL], a sovereign wealth fund.
+SYDNEY, July 27 Morgan Stanley said on Monday it has agreed a deal to sell its Australian real estate unit Investa Property Group to China Investment Corp, a sovereign wealth fund.

 No price for the sale was disclosed in a statement, but a source with direct knowledge of the sale told Reuters in April that the firm was expected to fetch more than A$3 billion ($2.19 billion) after having attracted more than 20 bids.

-Nearly half of those came from Asia, including from China's biggest privately owned business, Fosun International Ltd (0656.HK).
+Nearly half of those came from Asia, including from China's biggest privately owned business, Fosun International Ltd .
 CIC had also been mentioned at the time as a leading contender.

-Bankers running the sale, Morgan Stanley and UBS AG UBSN.S, also drew bids from the United States and South Africa, as well as from Australia, the source told Reuters.
+Bankers running the sale, Morgan Stanley and UBS AG , also drew bids from the United States and South Africa, as well as from Australia, the source told Reuters.

 The deal is subject to approval by Australia's foreign investment review board.